zstanecic/weather_plus/readme.md

 	* He asked updated sound effects because they could not find the file.
 * Added ability to read about wind ;
 	* Direction, speed and temperature of the wind.
-* Added ability to read atmospherical informations;
+* Added ability to read atmospherical information;
 	* Humidity, visibility, pressure and state of the barometric pressure.
-* Added ability to read the Astronomic informations;
+* Added ability to read the Astronomic information;
 	* Time of sunrise and sunset.

 `#`Changes to the Weather Plus Settings window:

 * Added 3 check boxes to manage their information listed above.
 * Added button " Details ";
-	* Provides some informations such as the real name of the city ( assigned by Yahoo Weather Forecast), the state / region and the nation to which it belongs;
+	* Provides some information such as the real name of the city ( assigned by Yahoo Weather Forecast), the state / region and the nation to which it belongs;
 	* With geographic coordinates, and height above sea level.
 * Added recognition of WoeID (location codes, eg. Bologna it corresponds to 711080).
 * Now you can type the name of the city, in this case, if any, the occurrences will be listed and you will be able to choose.